 Barclay College is one of the more affordable colleges to make our top ten list making their admirable ten to one student to teacher ratio even more impressive.
 Barclay College bases all their teachings on a foundation of biblical truth, keeping a focus on Christian life while training students to be effective moral leaders of their communities.

 With that in mind, BC’s Psychology and Family Studies program prepares graduates for family ministry.
-Undergraduates can move directly into Barclay’s graduate program which prepares them for multiple career choices, from private clinical practice to working in health agencies or even focusing on research and teaching.
+Barclay graduates develop a foundation equipping them for multiple career choices, from private clinical practice to working in health agencies or even focusing on research and teaching.

 # 9Eastern Nazarene College